codemascot/leevee/README.md

 This is a todo list app based on *Ivy Lee* method, written in *Clojure*.

 ## Background
 Actually this is my practice DB project with *Clojure*.
 As of **30 Dec 2020**, I'm writing *Clojure* for 17 days and this is my second project.
-And my first project is the *WooCommerce* REST API client in *Clojure* ([wc-api-clj](https://github.com/codemascot/wc-api-clj)).
+My first project is the *WooCommerce* REST API client in *Clojure* ([wc-api-clj](https://github.com/codemascot/wc-api-clj)).
 Hereby, I wanted to make my second one something DB interaction oriented.
 But web app seemed too boring to me as I've come from web development background.
 Also I didn't have much exposure to *CLI* app writing world.
 So, I took this chance to make a CLI app with DB interaction.
 Yes, I'm aware of the cost of fire up JVM whenever this app is initiating, still I've grabbed the chance to play with *Clojure* as well as *CLI*.

 ## Setup